marcosrachid/java8_oca_study/README.md

 varargs are types defined with "..." after it, it's only usable as the last argument from a method.

-varargs can be overriden or override an array, thought it throws a warning.
+varargs can be overridden or override an array, thought it throws a warning.

 attention with Arrays.sort() from String arrays with numeric values.
 Ex:
 ```